Looking to change your Homeowner’s Insurance plan in the coming year? Wondering what to include, exclude, add-on? We’ve got you covered.

 Personal Liability Insurance

 Some of the biggest payouts in court occur when someone files a claim or lawsuit against an injury or incident that happened on someone’s property.
 If that property is yours, and you are found liable for and someone getting injured on your property, you will be the one paying for it.
 This coverage is critical to protecting yourself against large lawsuits, and legal fees should this occur.
 This coverage will apply to any family members living on the property and will not cover intentional damage done by anyone living on the property and covered under the policy.

 Medical Payments for Incidence On Your Property

-Medical payment is separate from liability insurance in that it would specifically cover any medical expenses for anyone injured on your property.
+Medical Payment or Guest Medical Insurance is separate from liability insurance in that it would specifically cover any medical expenses for anyone injured on your property.
 Regardless of fault, this coverage is essential to have to protect yourself from extensive costs when accidents happen.
 The personal liability insurance is a bit different in that the coverage would pay for the claim filed plus any legal fees, not including any accrued medical expenses.